Kirovohrad Oblast: History

-As a result of the destruction of Ukrainian Cossacks and the enslavement of Ukrainians by the Russian government at the end of the 18th century, these lands came under the direct power of Russia.
+As a result of the destruction of the Cossacks and the serfdom imposed by the Russian government at the end of the 18th century, these lands came under the direct power of Russia.
 In 1752, the territory of New Serbia was founded with the capital in Novomyrhorod.

 In the 1800s, majority of the landed was owned by the noble Skarżyński family.
 They played a large role in the development of the region.
 An emphasis was placed on the development of its agriculture and the Skarzynskis opened a school in Migeya dedicated to this.

 The oblast was created as part of the Ukrainian SSR on January 10, 1939 out of the northern raions of Mykolaiv Oblast.
 Before establishment, its territory was part of Kherson Governorate (most of it) and Podolia Governorate (smaller portion) until 1925.
 Earlier before occupation of Ukraine in 1920s, in 1918 there were plans to introduce own Ukrainian administrative territorial division with territory of modern Kirovohrad Oblast being split between lands of Nyz (Lower land), Pobozhia (Boh land), and Cherkasy.

 During the Soviet repressions, over 40,000 residents of the region were killed.

 During World War II, the oblast was under Nazi occupation from 1941 to 1944 and was liberated as a result of Kirovograd offensive.

 In 1954, the oblast lost some raions to the newly created Cherkasy Oblast, but later that year received its western raions from the Odesa Oblast.

 Between 1939 and 2016, the oblast administrative center, Kropyvnytskyi, was called Kirovohrad and was named after the First Secretary of the Leningrad City Committee of the All-Union Communist Party (Bolsheviks) Sergei Kirov.
 Due to decommunization laws (on 14 July 2016) the name of the city was changed to Kropyvnytskyi.
 Kirovohrad Oblast was not renamed because as such it is mentioned in the Constitution of Ukraine, and the Oblast can only be renamed by a constitutional amendment by the Verkhovna Rada.

 On 20 June 2018, the Committee on State Building, Regional Policy and Local Self-Government of the Ukrainian parliament backed the proposal to rename Kirovohrad Oblast to Kropyvnytskyi Oblast.
 In February 2019, the Constitutional Court of Ukraine declared constitutional the bill on renaming Kirovohrad Oblast to Kropyvnytskyi Oblast.
 The renaming was supported by the local Oblast Council in March 2021.
 The process then stalled in the parliament, with the oblast council asking the Verkhovna Rada to speed up the process in September 2022.
+In August 2025, the Director of the Ukrainian Institute of National Memory Oleksandr Alfiorov said that the changes to the Constitution are planned for both Kirovohrad and Dnipropetrovsk Oblasts, but can be implemented only after martial law is lifted.